azie-amiza/WADT-AS2-03/README.md

 - Component Documentation: https://tailwindui.com/components?ref=sidebar
 - Hero Section Documentation (what sir did): https://tailwindui.com/components/marketing/sections/heroes

-- if using Vue the, it'll be template, and not html and react.
+- if using Vue then, it'll be template, and not html and react.
+- don't put in school id, address, and so on when making this website.

+- on .gitignore, remove the dist-ssr.
+- there will be dist folder(?), i still don't remember what was being said here.